tulantran/project-based-learning/README.md

 2. **Traveling Salesperson Problem (TSP)**: An optimization algorithm to find the shortest route through multiple cities.
    Learn more in the [TSP README](./travelingsalesman/README.md).

-About This Repository
-This repository showcases my journey into C programming and algorithm development.
-While the framework (function names and thier input/output requirements) for these projects was provided , I implemented the core logic, learned how to work with data structures, and gained a deeper understanding of algorithmic problem-solving.

 Thanks again for stopping by!